Adolis García Player Props: Rangers vs. Tigers

 Adolis García At The Plate

-- Garcia has 48 hits, which is best among Texas hitters this season, while batting .249 with 22 extra-base hits.

-- Among qualifying batters in MLB action, he ranks 97th in batting average, 118th in on-base percentage, and 27th in slugging.
+- Among qualified hitters in MLB action, he ranks 103rd in batting average, 125th in on-base percentage, and 33rd in slugging.

-- Garcia has picked up a hit in 30 of 51 games this season, with multiple hits 12 times.
+- Garcia has picked up a hit in 30 of 52 games this year, with multiple hits 12 times.

-- In 47.1% of his games this season, Garcia has notched at least one RBI.
-In 12 of those games (23.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- Garcia has driven in a run in 24 games this season (46.2%), including 12 games with more than one RBI (23.1%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 27 of 51 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.